Quick Stats

 Application Success Factors

-NNAF's grant programs were specifically designed "with the input and partnership of abortion funds, focusing on reducing unnecessary barriers to funding and quickly moving money to where it is needed most."
+NNAF's grant programmes are designed with a focus on reducing unnecessary barriers to funding and quickly moving money to where it is needed most.
+The organisation states: "We keep applications simple."

 Key Success Factors:

-- Alignment with Core Values: Funds should demonstrate excitement about NNAF's four core values - intersectionality, autonomy, compassion, and collective power
+- Alignment with Core Values: Funds should demonstrate alignment with NNAF's four core values — intersectionality, autonomy, compassion, and collective power

 - Collaborative Stance: NNAF values network building and collaborative approaches

-- Streamlined Approach: Stakeholder feedback emphasized the need for a "streamlined system for accessing extra funds"
+- Streamlined Approach: Stakeholder feedback emphasised the need for a "streamlined system for accessing extra funds"

 NNAF's Grant Philosophy:

-Technical Assistance Mini Grants are intentionally "free of difficult application and reporting requirements," reflecting the organization's commitment to accessibility.
-The guiding principle is: "NNAF grants support abortion funds so funds can support abortion seekers."
+Technical Assistance Mini Grants are intentionally free of difficult application and reporting requirements, reflecting the organisation's commitment to accessibility.

 Recent Funded Projects: